Skip to main content

 You can treat sunburn blisters at home or in a clinic.
 The way you treat them depends on how bad the blistering is and if there are other symptoms of illness:

-• Home treatment is suitable when mild to moderate sunburn blisters cover a small area of skin without any other symptoms of ill health.
+• Home treatment is fine for mild to moderate sunburn blisters that cover a small area of skin with no other symptoms of ill health.

-• You should seek medical attention if severe sunburn blisters affect large areas of skin or are accompanied by other symptoms of illness.
+• You should seek medical attention if severe sunburn blisters affect large areas of skin or are followed by other symptoms of illness.

 Continue reading below